AdobeDocs/experience-manager-cloud-service.en/help/edge/overview.md

 * Increase authoring efficiency by decoupling content sources.
 Out of the box you can use both AEM authoring and Document-based Authoring .
 As such, you can work with multiple content sources on the same website.
 * Use a built-in experimentation framework that allows quick test creation, execution without performance impact and fast release to production of a test winner.

-## Edge Delivery Services {#edge-delivery-services}
+## Overview {#overview}

-Edge Delivery services is a composable set of services that allows for a high degree of flexibility in how you author content on your website.
+Edge Delivery Services is a composable set of services that allows for a high degree of flexibility in how you author content on your website.
 You can use both [AEM content management](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/sites/authoring/getting-started/concepts.html) and AEM-based authroing using the [Universal Editor](/help/sites-cloud/authoring/universal-editor/authoring.md) as well as [document-based authoring.](https://www.aem.live/docs/authoring)

 The following diagram illustrates how you can edit content in Microsoft Word (document-based authoring) and publish to Edge Delivery Services.
 It also shows the AEM-based editing using the Universal Editor.